 As the name suggests, Grade C treks are physically very demanding.
 It is usually non-technical but consists of long steep ascents and descents with steep exposed paths.
 And you traverse snow-covered passes over 5000m in altitude.

 Everest Base Camp (EBC), Annapurna Circuit, Manaslu Circuit, Upper Dolpo, Upper Mustang, long treks to Langtang region, Makalu Base Camp etc. are Grade C treks.

 Only a fit person with considerable willpower should attempt strenuous treks.

-Previous experience of long hour walking and good preparation are required.
-However, many amateurs too have successfully completed the popular treks like EBC, Annapurna Circuit and treks to Langtang.
+This trek demands previous experience of long hour walking and good preparation.
+However, many amateurs also complete the popular treks like EBC, Annapurna Circuit and treks to Langtang successfully.
 For this, mental preparation and will is the key.

 These treks are usually almost or a little more than 3 weeks long.
 This is only the trekking days, minus the arrival, departure, leisure and other days in the itinerary.

 You will be walking for 5-8 hours per day.